microlinkhq/www/src/pages/docs/api/basics/error-codes.md

 **Message**

 Resolves the target URL failed.
+Make sure your URL is valid and it has HTML content.

 **Solution**

 This is the generic error used when it wasn't possible to determine the root cause of the problem.

-If you are experimenting with this error, please contact us, reporting the request `id` to make it possible to reproduce the original request.
+If you are experimenting with this error, please [contact us](mailto:hello@microlink.io), reporting the request `id` to make it possible to reproduce the original request.

+## EFATALCLIENT

+**Message**

+(no message)

+**Solution**

+There is a network problem trying to reach the API endpoint.

+If you are experimenting with this error, please [contact us](mailto:hello@microlink.io).

+## EFORBIDDENURL

+**Message**

+The URL is being resolved into an IP address whose range is not allowed.

+**Solution**

+The service will only resolve URLs that point to unicast IP addresses.

 ## EHEADERS